DeepNinja07x/DeepNinja07x/README.md

 - :gem: **Softwares and Platforms** - Git, Linux, Android Studio, Adobe Photoshop, DialogFlow, Google Cloud Platform, IBM Watson, and Microsoft Azure .
 - :open_mouth: You can ask me anything about **Programming**, **Cloud Computing**, **Web Development**, **Chatbot Development**, **Open Source Contribution**.

-### :heart: Take a look at my Repositories and let's get in touch!
+### :heart: Have a look at my Repositories and let's get in touch!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------